bugcrowdpokem-cloud/AutoQuestRewards/README.md

 ## *** Make sure Discord is fully CLOSED inorder to work ***

+If you wish to set up manually,
+Run Menu, then Setup
+Then close AutoHotKey setup
+Then go to quests and accept them (Some won't work) Press Ctrl Shift I at the same time
+Go to Console
+Type allow pasting
+Ctrl V

+And wait

 1. Go inside bin folder and run Menu
 2. Enter 2 to Setup